If you are looking for a dual power supply rectifier circuit that uses only one secondary coil.

 The second section.
 Also, the AC signal from the input will flow to C1 and C2 to the Bridge rectifier (D1 through D4)

 Then, the current flow to filter the pulsating DC voltage of out others bridge diode of the transformer.
-It causes we can connect directly the positive of 0 volts.
+It causes us can connect directly the positive of 0 volts.
 Thus, the output will be symmetric both positive and negative.

 And since C3 is charged by impedance higher than C4.
 Because of the value of C1 and C2.
 Thus, the value of C3 so must be more than C4, to cause a ripple of DC voltage symmetrical both positive and negative.